 About Ari ++

-Ari Melenciano is a Brooklyn-based interdisciplinary artist, designer, creative technologist, researcher, educator and activist who is passionate about exploring the relationships between various forms of design and the human experience.
+Ari Melenciano is a Brooklyn-based interdisciplinary artist, creative technologist, researcher, and futurist, who is passionate about exploring the relationships between various forms of design and the human experience.

 See the work:

 [bgoti (be gold on the inside) is a creative house with an objective to quintessentially beautify the life experience via art + design & technology.]

 [Afrotectopia is a new media arts, culture and technology festival designed to recognize and highlight the contributions of Black artists, designers, technologists and activists, as well as gather people currently working at the intersection of art, design, technology and activism.]

 [Ojo Oro is an experimental camera company that merges the analog and digital experiences to see the photos the camera is producing, here]

 An online video tutorial channel that explores and possibilities when merging art, design and technology.